Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 ## On Membership: Making it official

 The topic of membership and its importance was something I learned about while at DCC.
 Some may roll their eyes at the idea of an "official membership" (I did as well), but it's really what we see in Scripture!
-People not only "attend" a church, but they **belong** (read, make a covenant with the other members of the church, to carry out their commitments (e.g., "one another"s) faithfully) to a church.
+People not only "attend" a church, but they **belong** (read, make a covenant with the other members of the church, to carry out their commitments (e.g., _one anothers_) faithfully) to a church.

 I have started to take membership seriously (and am in the process of becoming a member as this is being written).
 If you'd like to ask more questions about my thought processes (this article is already so long...), please reach out, and I'd be happy to share!